 When Belgian and French police arrived at what they thought was an abandoned residence which intelligence suggested was connected to the Paris attack, three terrorists inside opened fire on them.

-One of them was Mohammed Belkaid, the Algerian ISIS operative who had helped coordinate the Paris attacks by phone from Belgium.
+One of them was Belkaid, the cell’s commander, an Algerian ISIS operative who had helped coordinate the Paris attacks by phone from Belgium.
 He provided covering fire as the other two fled, and was later shot dead by a Belgian police sniper.

 When police moved in they found Abdeslam’s fingerprints and DNA and other evidence suggesting he had been in the apartment recently.
 They also found a Kalashnikov, ammunition, an ISIS flag and detonators, raising concern the men inside may have been planning an attack.
 The trail of Europe’s most wanted terrorist had gone from stone cold to red hot.

 Abdeslam would soon make a critical mistake.
-After fleeing from the apartment, Abdeslam and his accomplice phoned an associate who was under surveillance, according to a senior Belgian counterterrorism official.
-"He came right into our net," the official told CNN.
+After fleeing from the apartment, Abdeslam and an accomplice using the fake identity “Monir Ahmed Alaaj” phoned an associate who was under surveillance, according to a senior Belgian counterterrorism official.
+“He came right into our net,” the official told CNN.

-As a result, three days later police located Abdeslam and his accomplice in Molenbeek and took them into custody.
+As a result, three days later police located Abdeslam and “Alaaj” in Molenbeek and took them into custody.
+Investigators had no idea that just a few miles across Brussels, the remaining members of his ISIS cell were accelerating an attack plan that had already been in the works.

 A drumbeat of terror